istio-ecosystem/wharf-multicluster-sync/demo-scenarios.md

 **Demo steps:**

+1. In preparation for the next step, a special v2-only endpoint is declared.
+First the Subset is defined using `kubectl apply -f reviews-exposure-started-v1-v2.yaml`.
+Next the Subset is exposed: `kubectl apply -f reviews-exposure-v1-v2.yaml`
-1. From _cluster1_, create a destination rule to use only _reviews-v2_ on _cluster2_.
+2. From _cluster1_, create a destination rule to use only _reviews-v2_ on _cluster2_.
 *New* Instead of a destination rule the user modifies the RSB using `kubectl edit remoteservicebinding reviews` and changes _reviews-v1_ to _reviews-v2_.
-2. Show the result by using the _Bookinfo_ application.
+3. Show the result by using the _Bookinfo_ application.